lzwjava/lzwjava.github.io/_drafts/2025-07-10-specific-en.md

 generated: false
 ---

-- Be specific in every thing and every matter.
+- Be specific in everything and every matter.

-- Communication and interaction should be specific.
-Espcailly some deep interaction, like persuade, resolving conflict.
-Do not need to escalate the unhappy or frustrated, angery things.
+- Communication and interaction should be specific, especially in deep interactions such as persuasion and conflict resolution.
+There is no need to escalate unhappiness, frustration, or anger.

 - It is convenient to share posts online.
-It seems very convenient but remember to be specific.
-Rember say specifally to some specific groups.
+It seems very convenient, but remember to be specific.
+Remember to address specific groups specifically.

-- Tons of applications in the world, somehow they are categroizing information and make world more specific and organized.
+- There are tons of applications in the world; somehow, they are categorizing information and making the world more specific and organized.

-- When I am young, I somehow lazy to communicate or handle things, posting in WeChat a lot.
-And for some period I am in down period, that's not good to share in public.
+- When I was young, I was somewhat lazy about communicating or handling things, so I posted on WeChat a lot.
+For some period, I was in a down period, which is not good to share publicly.

-- Handling your unhappiness or struggle silently.
+- Handle your unhappiness or struggles silently.
 Few people will come to save you.
-Everyone is busy with their life just like you.
+Everyone is busy with their life, just like you.

-- In the corporate world, we better treat things for specific.
-Every messages or every request, every communication or every tasks.
-It works well though it need more effort.
+- In the corporate world, it is better to treat things specifically.
+Every message, request, communication, or task should be handled specifically.
+It works well, though it requires more effort.